 Equipped with the newly launched Candela C-POD direct-drive pod motor, the C-8 requires neither oil changes nor regular maintenance.
-The C-Pod is rated for 3 000 hours of service-free use, which is the equivalent of 50-100 years of recreational boating – without any maintenance whatsoever.
+The C-Pod is rated for 3 000 hours of service-free use, which is the equivalent of 50-100 years of leisure boating – without any maintenance whatsoever.

 When moored, the C-8’s hydrofoils can be retracted above the waterline, minimizing growth and the need for antifouling.

 – It’s basically free boating, and hassle-free boating, for the first time in history, says Gustav Hasselskog.